sopra-fs21-group-11/sopra-client/README.md

 ## Illustrations of Game

+The project consists of two main parts: the game and a deck creator.

+### Game
+Every user can create a new game and set it up with customized settings. --> add picture of lobby

+--> add max three small pictures of game (placement, doubt and evaluation)

+Users can join the game

+### Deck creator

+--> add max two pictures of editor /new deck creation

 ## Roadmap
+Joining developers can contribute the following things:

+- Add more comparison types, i.e. compare population instead of coordinates
+- Add profile pages for the users
+- ... whatever creative extensions you can come up with! :smile:

 ## Authors and acknowledgment

-A special thanks goes to our TA Raffi and the entire sopra team FS21.
+A special thanks goes to our TA Raffi and the sopra team FS21.

 ### Authors
 - [Martin](https://github.com/tinu0816)